l1ving/l1ving/index.md

 ## hey, i'm liv! i'm just some kotlin / go / java dev

-I currently have a part time job, but if we can work around my school and work schedule I'm free to do small projects.
+I'm currently unemployed, and if we can work around my school and work schedule I'm free to do small projects.

+Alternatively, I'm free to do long-term part-time jobs remotely.

 ### 📫 You can contact me at
   - `lv#0420` (<9h)